cianoflynn/dotfiles/README.md

-# dotfiles
+# Cian's dotfiles & Bacukup Process
-My dot files
+Here are my dot files and how I manage them
-Using this method to store https://news.ycombinator.com/item?id=11070797
+Using this method to store

 1. Initialising the bare git repository for the dot files. http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/